SteliosGian/spam-filtering/README.md

 ### Prerequisites
-Go to the directory where the Pipfile is located (/src) and type "pipenv install".
+Install the required Python libraries from the "requirements.txt" file.

 ### Notes